Welcome to your ADHD Diagnosis with ADHD 360.

 ADHD can make it hard for children to succeed in school and in social situations.
 But with the right support, children with ADHD can thrive.

 If you think your child may have ADHD, the first step is to speak to an ADHD specialist.
-The first step in the ADHD patient journey is to undertake a Child ADHD diagnosis assessment.
+The first step in the ADHD patient journey is to undertake a Child ADHD assessment.

 If the diagnosis confirms a positive result of ADHD, treatment is the recommended course of action to help your child towards fulfilling their full potential in life.